 The VA Office of Management and the Veterans Health Administration (VHA) are the responsible VA components for this Agreement.
-VA will serve as the recipient agency.
-CMS is designated as the source agency as defined by the Privacy Act at 5 U.S.C. § 552a(a)(11), and is the agency disclosing its records for use in this matching program.
+VA will serve as the recipient agency as defined in 5 U.S.C. § 552a(a)(9).
+CMS is designated as the source agency as defined in 5 U.S.C. § 552a(a)(11) and is the agency disclosing match results to VA based on identifying information provided to CMS by VA.
 The responsible component for CMS is the Center for Program Integrity (CPI).
-CPI enters into this Agreement in its capacity as the component responsible for the enrollment of Medicare providers and suppliers.
+CPI enters into this Agreement in its capacity as the component responsible for the emollment of Medicare providers and suppliers.

 The terms and conditions of this Agreement will be carried out by authorized employees and contractors of CMS and VA.
-CMS and VA are each a "Party" to this Agreement, and are collectively referred to as "the Parties."
+CMS and VA are each a "Party" to this Agreement and are collectively referred to as "the Parties."
 By entering into this Agreement, the Parties agree to comply with the terms and conditions set forth herein, and with applicable law.